Skip to content

 4. Leave the server URL as https://ntfy.sh (or point at your self-hosted server), and enter the topic.

 5. Set priority, optional tags, and — for private topics — an auth token.
-Select which events to fire on.
+Choose which events to subscribe to (see event coverage for what currently fires).

 6. Click Save, then Send Test.